mort9/mort9.github.io/DevOps Paradigm.md

 ## Continuous Integration (CI)

-"Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
+" Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
 It's a primary DevOps best practice, allowing developers to frequently merge code changes into a central repository where builds and tests then run." - [Atlassian](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwikxov-7cnuAhVMSsAKHYgMADEQFjABegQIAhAC&url=https%3A%2F%2Fwww.atlassian.com%2Fcontinuous-delivery%2Fcontinuous-integration%23%3A~%3Atext%3DContinuous%2520integration%2520(CI)%2520is%2520the%2Cbuilds%2520and%2520tests%2520then%2520run.&usg=AOvVaw3tY6Lqgb9o42lyfzUuyDZN)

 Continuous Integration could be a huge relief when it comes to running a development